badibuddy/devops/kasha_devops_challenge.md

 Terminate DB , Multiple AZ will pick up.
 Register a domain name.

-Assumption: this is a new AWS account with defult VPC and Security group.

 ### Step 1: Configure security groups

 Two security groups will be needed here: